SnehithaPenchili/Basic-Portfolio/README.md

 ## Description

 Welcome to my portfolio!
 This project showcases my skills and experience in web development.
 It includes sections such as Home, About Me, Experience, Projects, and Social Media links.
-Feel free to explore and learn more about me and my work.
+Feel free to explore and learn more about me and my work.This ia a Responsive webpage compatible on all devices.

 ## Screenshots
 ### Home